open-telemetry/opentelemetry-js/getting-started/ts-example/README.md

 ([link to JavaScipt version](../README.md#initialize-and-register-a-metrics-exporter))

-Counting metrics are only useful if we can export them somewhere that we can see them.
+Counting metrics is only useful if we can export them somewhere that we can see them.
 For this, we're going to use prometheus.
 Creating and registering a metrics exporter is much like the tracing exporter above.
-First, we will need to install the Prometheus exporter.
+First we will need to install the prometheus exporter.

 ```sh
 $ npm install @opentelemetry/exporter-prometheus